lngquoctrung/gemini-llm-rag-chatbot/README.md

 ## Security Notes

-* Never commit your `.env` or real API keys to a public repository.
+= Never commit your `.env` or real API keys to a public repository.
-* API keys and secret keys should be passed via environment variables (as shown in the Docker command).
+= API keys and secret keys should be passed via environment variables (as shown in the Docker command).
-* All chatbot responses are sanitized with `bleach` to prevent script injection (XSS).
+= All chatbot responses are sanitized with `bleach` to prevent script injection (XSS).

 ---

-## Thanks for using this project!
+## Thanks for using this project

 Developed by [@lngquoctrung](https://github.com/lngquoctrung).
 Feel free to open an issue, contribute, or ask questions!